precice/config-graph/docs/Nodes.md

 - `parent_participant`: This links to the participant that specifies the mapping.
 - `direction`: This specifies the direction of the data mapping.
+- `just-in-time`: A bool, which indicates, if the mapping is a "just-in-time"-mapping.
+A JIT mapping is missing either the `to` or `from` tag.
 - `from_mesh`: The mesh as specified in the `from=“”` tag
 - `to_mesh`: The mesh as specified in the `to=“”` tag